Innovative Photoactivated Ruthenium Chemotherapy to treat eye cancer

 - PACT uses laser light irradiation at the tumor site to activate the prodrug locally and destroy the tumor with low side effects for the patient.

-- Its innovative mode of activation is based on a dioxygen-independent bond cleavage photoreaction, making PACT treatment with Ru-MTI fundamentally different from state-of-the-art UM treatments that rely on O2 activation.
+- Its innovative mode of activation, based on a dioxygen-independent bond cleavage photoreaction, makes PACT treatment with Ru-MTI fundamentally different from state-of-the-art UM treatments that rely on O2 activation.

 Advantages of Ru-MTI